tegonzalez/doc-collab/docs/mvp.md

     *   Support for common file formats (PDF, DOCX, images)

 4.  **Security**
-    *   JWT for authentication
+    *   JWT for authentication using Node.js crypto libraries
-        * Admin login links expire in 1 minute for security
+        * Admin login links expire in 1 minute for security (generated via CLI tool)
-        * User session JWTs expire in 3 days
+        * User session JWTs are persistent with 10-year cookies (single-instance design)
+        * All JWT operations rely on a secure app seed stored in environment variables
-    *   HTTPS encryption
+    *   HTTPS encryption for all communications
-    *   Path-based access control for different permission levels
+    *   Path-based access control with clear permission boundaries
-    *   Sanitization of user inputs
+    *   Strict input sanitization across all user-provided data
+    *   Direct database authentication without edge-compatible abstraction layers

+This approach ensures maximum simplicity, minimal dependencies, and reliable operation in a self-hosted environment.

 ### Data Storage